 There is no better place to deepen your yoga practice and enhance your journey as a yogi than the Long Beach Peninsula.
-Weather allowing, we will practice yoga outside on the lawn or on the beach, where we can listen to the birds sings and hear the roar of the Ocean.
-There will be at least three instructors at the festival, each with their own unique style and variety.
+Weather permitting, we will practice yoga outside on the lawn or on the beach, where we can listen to the birds sings and hear the roar of the Ocean.
+There will be four yoga instructors at the 2021 festival, each with their own unique style and variety.
 These classes are appropriate for all levels of experience, from beginning to advanced, and there is no additional charge for yoga classes.

 Beth has traveled the world, visiting over 30 countries in the last few years, and has brought her enthusiasm for diversity and cultural awareness to the Washington State Long Beach Peninsula where her yoga classes have become an essential part of the community.
 Trained in Rishikesh India, Beth combines the traditional styles of Hatha, Vinyasa, and Yin to deliver an unforgettable experience that connects the mind, body, and spirit.
 Aside from teaching yoga, she still enjoys traveling, is a freelance writer and author, and lives with her dog, Ozzie, in Ocean Park